EV Battery Degradation Calculator

 Cold weather, by contrast, causes temporary range reduction but contributes relatively little to permanent degradation.
 The winter range calculator models the temporary cold-weather effect separately from permanent degradation.

-DC Fast Charging: Less Scary Than You Think
+DC Fast Charging: The Biggest Lever You Control

 One of the most persistent concerns among prospective EV buyers is that DC fast charging damages the battery.
-The data shows the impact depends entirely on how often you DC fast charge.
+The current fleet data has sharpened this picture considerably: the impact depends on how often you fast charge, and heavy use matters more than earlier studies suggested.

 The reason DCFC is less damaging than feared is that modern BMS systems actively protect the cells.
 When a vehicle's BMS detects that cells are approaching thermal or voltage limits, it reduces the charge rate.
 Understanding the charging curve and session timing shows how this protection works in practice.